Take-or-pay contract: Disadvantages

-Caution
+Case law

 Outside the oil and gas context, "take or pay" contract terms are often rejected by courts as unenforceable penalties.
 Courts look at these as "liquidated damages" clauses that must be based on a reasonable approximation of the actual damage that a party would suffer due to the other party's breach.
 "Take or pay" generally does not meet that standard.